LeagueOfPoro/PoroLobby/README.md

 ### Configuration

 The configuration is stored in `config.json`.
 You can specify different config file using command line interface.
-For example: `porolobby.exe -c alternativeConfig.json`
+For example: `porolobby.exe -c alternativeConfig.json`.

+The list of all bot IDs is available in [availableBots.json](https://github.com/LeagueOfPoro/PoroLobby/blob/master/availableBots.json)

 ## Installation (advanced)